olamilekanmacaulay/profile-api/readme.md

 cd hng-stage0-api

  * Install dependencies:
-   This project uses express.
+   This project uses express and axios.
 Install them using npm: npm install

  * Run the server:
    node server.js

-   The server will start on https://olalekanm-hng0.pxxl.click.
+   The server is deployed on https://olalekanm-hng0.fly.dev/me.
 Environment Variables
 None used.